Where to Find the Best Pizza in Melbourne

 Nestled down the eastern end of Johnston Street, Rita’s has hit the sweet spot.
 A beacon of friendly service accentuated by Italian undertones and a classic diner vibe, it’s a charming neighbourhood local you need to know about.

-Here, simple, honest fare is executed with the right amounts of nonchalance and passion.
-Rita’s 13-inch pizzas ($15–25) dare to push the boundaries: the bases are rolled in semolina for extra texture, resulting in a puffy, thick and satisfying crust.
+At this Melbourne pizza joint, simple, honest fare is executed with the right amounts of nonchalance and passion.
+Rita’s 13-inch pizzas dare to push the boundaries: the bases are rolled in semolina for extra texture, resulting in a puffy, thick and satisfying crust.
 They’re game-changing-ly good.
-Find clever yet considered toppings like the combination of potato, rosemary, taleggio and truffle oil ($24), a cavalo nero and blue cheese situation ($22), and the crowd favourite Salty Pig — a fusion of pancetta, mozzarella, chilli, capers and anchovy ($24).
+Find clever yet considered toppings like the combination of potato, rosemary, taleggio and truffle oil, a cavalo nero and blue cheese situation, and the crowd favourite Salty Pig — a fusion of pancetta, mozzarella, chilli, capers and anchovy.

-Pizza options include such creative delights as the Lamb, with braised lamb shoulder on a potato and leek base ($23); a Middle Eastern spiced cauliflower number ($22); a rich combination of pastrami and bone marrow ($22); and a riff on the Hawaiian, starring house-smoked ham and rum-soaked pineapple ($20).
+Pizza options include such creative delights as the Lamb, with braised lamb shoulder on a potato and leek base; a Middle Eastern spiced cauliflower number; a rich combination of pastrami and bone marrow; and a riff on the Hawaiian, starring house-smoked ham and rum-soaked pineapple.
+Find some of the best pizza in Melbourne sliding out of this shop front window.

 A word so nice they named it thrice.
 This Melbourne CBD pizza joint does it NYC-style with 18-inch pies and pizza by the slice, selling the latter at $5 a pop, with pies at $32.
 While these might not compare to the $1 beauties of New York City, they’re pretty fair prices for the Aussie market and much heftier slices than we’re generally used to.